Mounted band: Senegal

 The Red Guard of Senegal sports a mounted band which is the premier ceremonial unit of the unit's presidential protection group.
 The band, which consists of 35 musical cavalrymen, leads the Red guard in parades, on their white bay horses whose tails are dyed red.
 It is similar to the Republican Guard Mounted Band of France and closely follows the French mounted band tradition, which includes the tradition of a bugle major.

 Spain

 Only the Spanish Royal Guard and the Civil Guard retain mounted bands (Banda de caballeria), which are unique in this country that these are composed mainly of cavalry fanfare trumpets, which there are more similar in size to bugles but play differently owing to their historical role as signalling instruments for the cavalry and artillery in the Spanish Army and in the cavalry units of the Civil Guard and the current National Police Corps.
-The Royal Guard's Royal Escort Squadron Mounted Band of Timpani and Bugles is the only band there that has the timpani as part of its instrumentation, and is led by a trumpet major, timpani were the primary signalling instruments used in the Gardes de Corps of Napoleonic times.
+For many years the Royal Guard's Royal Escort Squadron Mounted Band of Timpani and Bugles was the only band there that has the timpani as part of its instrumentation, and is led by a trumpet major, timpani were the primary signalling instruments used in the Gardes de Corps of Napoleonic times.
+This situation lasted until the 2020s, when the Civil Guard's Cavalry Squadron finally received timpani for its mounted band.